Plan your Neurosurgery in India with Dheeraj Bojwani Consultants

 The next twenty-four hours will be spent in either the recovery room or in an intensive care unit setting.
 Usually a postoperative CAT scan will also be performed during this time, and nurses will stand by you, repeating the neurologic examination every hour or so, while administering the usual post-operative medications.
 These usually include pain medications (not too much, because they all want to see you bright and alert), steroids, antibiotics and anticonvulsants.
 You will usually be allowed to drink after a few hours, and "advance" your diet with each subsequent meal.
 If all is well, you will return to a regular room the following morning.
 Depending upon circumstances, a physical therapist will visit you and begin to work with you.
 Over the next couple of days, you will increase your activity until you are ready to go home.
 During that time you may be seen by various ancillary physicians, such as interns, residents, psychiatrists, radiation oncologists, internists, neurologists, and possibly oncologists.
 They will all confer with your neurosurgeon and come up with some sort of game plan prior to your discharge.

-Advance Neurological procedures:
+What is Advance Neurological Procedure?

 Gamma Knife surgery: Patients with certain types of brain tumors and disorders no longer need to "go under the knife" or endure physically draining radiation therapy to find relief.
 With Gamma Knife technology, doctors are able to deliver over 200 beams of radiation with scalpel-like precision directly to tumors and lesions.
 Although many people have never heard of Gamma Knife, the procedure has been around for a long time.
 The Food and Drug Administration approved it nearly 30 years ago, and University of Maryland doctors have been administering Gamma Knife treatments for over a decade.
 Unlike traditional surgery, Gamma Knife procedures don't actually involve the use of a "knife" or scalpel.
 In fact, no incisions are made at all.
 The skull never has to be opened up.

-Neurosurgery in India:
+How is Neurosurgery in India?

 Of late, India has embarked by all its leaps and bounds in catering various Neurosurgery procedures.
 Every year we see thousands of international patients coming down to India from various parts of the world.
 The factor behind this haul is certainly the presence of rich medical infrastructure with state of the art hospitals unlike we find in developed nations of US and UK wherein, the patients get medical services through cutting edge technology and staffed by well-experienced, trained and qualified multinational team.